Little (film): Plot

 Bullied as a child, businesswoman Jordan Sanders has become the bully as she runs her own tech company like a dictator and treats her employees very poorly.
 After she behaves rudely towards a child using a toy magic wand, the child wishes that Jordan was a kid again.

 The wish comes true the next morning when Jordan wakes up as her 13-year-old self.
-With her assistant April temporarily taking over the company, Jordan is forced to return to the school where she was previously bullied.
-Because Jordan is now a “minor”, April poses as her aunt.
+With her assistant April Williams temporarily taking over the company, Jordan is forced to return to the school where she was previously bullied.
+Because Jordan is now a "minor", April poses as her aunt.

 At school, Jordan is introduced to her teacher, Mr. Marshall, whom she develops a crush on.
 Once again the target of bullies, Jordan befriends three other outcasts - Isaac, Raina, and Devon.
 Meanwhile, April has difficulty keeping everyone's attention at work without Jordan's authority to back her up.
 At a restaurant, Jordan and April have dinner, bonding over their personal lives.
-Jordan loudly sings Mary J. Blige's "I'm Goin' Down" while intoxicated, embarrassing April.
+Jordan loudly sings Rose Royce's "I'm Goin' Down" while intoxicated, embarrassing April.
 Despite her embarrassment, April sings along with Jordan, ending with Jordan accidentally pulling off a man's weave.

 Meanwhile, the company's biggest client threatens to move to a competitor if the firm doesn't pitch him a great idea for a mobile app.
 Unable to reach Jordan before they pitch, April presents an original idea, "Discover Eyes", that Jordan had previously blocked her from pitching.
 Jordan is upset with April for this, they argue, and April quits her job.

 After Jordan realizes how terrible she's been to April and everyone who cares about her, she helps her friends at school perform at a pep rally.
 At first, they are booed by the crowd, but after a successful performance, they earn a round of applause and the respect of their peers.
 April finds the girl who turned Jordan into a girl and asks that she turn her back to normal; the attempt seemingly fails.
 Jordan, having changed inside, vows to be a better friend to April.
 Jordan wakes up the next morning restored to her adult self and returns to work with a respectful and positive attitude towards her employees.
 After several rejections, April's pitch scores a huge client.
 Jordan throws the company a party to celebrate the company's success with April's pitch, and April is given a well-deserved promotion to Creative Executive.